-The framework developed in the present paper provides a habitat – seabed risk assessment method that allows us to (1) quantify the pressure of bottom trawling on different ecosystem components, (2) quantify the ecological impact of bottom trawling, (3) evaluate the effect of alternative management scenarios (Cormier et al. 2013; Stelzenmüller et al., 2015).
-The proposed framework is consistent with the DPSIR (Driver-Pressure-State-Impact-Response) framework applied for ecosystem based management (Knights et al., 2013), and with the Marine Strategy Framework Directive that requires indicators for the pressure of human activities on the seabed, as well as indicators for the condition and integrity of its ecological function (Rice et al., 2012; ICES, 2014).
+The framework developed in the present paper provides a habitat – seabed risk assessment method that allows us to (1) quantify the pressure of bottom trawling on different ecosystem components, (2) quantify the ecological impact of bottom trawling, and (3) evaluate the effect of alternative management scenarios (Cormier et al. 2013; Stelzenmüller et al., 2015).
+The proposed framework is consistent with the DPSIR (Driver-Pressure-State-Impact-Response) framework applied for ecosystem based management (Knights et al., 2013), and with the Marine Strategy Framework Directive (MSFD) that requires indicators for the pressure of human activities on the seabed, as well as indicators for the condition and integrity of its ecological function (Rice et al., 2012; ICES, 2014).
 In order to assess the risk of the trawling impact on the integrity of the seabed habitat and benthic ecosystem, reference levels for pressure and environmental status are required.
-In the traffic light system we propose arbitrary thresholds were used.
-Whether these thresholds represent Good Environmental Status, as required under the MSFD, is a question that needs further research and stakeholder consultation.
+In our the traffic light system, arbitrary thresholds were used.
+Whether these thresholds represent Good Environmental Status (GES), as required under the MSFD, is a question that needs further research and stakeholder consultation.
 Because the assessment method is built on spatially explicit information, the implications for GES can be evaluated at different spatial scales.
-The indicators can be combined with indicators of other anthropogenic activities affecting the integrity of the seabed, such as dredging activities, construction of windfarms or oil rigs, or the occurrence of hypoxia due to eutrophication allowing an integrated ecosystem-based management of all relevant human pressures (Goodsir et al., 2015; Knights et al., 2013).
+The indicators can be combined with indicators of other anthropogenic activities affecting the integrity of the seabed, such as dredging activities, construction of windfarms or oil rigs, or the occurrence of hypoxia due to eutrophication, allowing an integrated ecosystem-based management of all relevant human pressures (Knights et al., 2013; Goodsir et al., 2015).

 The proposed framework can be applied widely because the data required will be generally available.
-The three pillars of the assessment framework are (1) high resolution data on the frequency of bottom trawling by fishing gear; (2) information on the distribution of seabed habitats; (3) information of the composition of the benthic community with regard to biological traits that are related to their sensitivity and resilience to bottom trawling impacts.
-Trawling frequency information can be obtained from Vessel Monitoring by Satellite (VMS) data that are routinely collected (Hintzen et al., 2012; Lee et al., 2010; Deng et al., 2005).
+The three pillars of the assessment framework are: (1) high resolution data on the frequency of bottom trawling by fishing gear; (2) information on the distribution of seabed habitats; and (3) information on the composition of the benthic community with regard to biological traits that are related to their sensitivity and resilience to bottom trawling impacts.
+Trawling frequency information can be obtained from Vessel Monitoring by Satellite (VMS) data that are routinely collected (Deng et al., 2005; Lee et al., 2010; Hintzen et al., 2012;).
 Harmonised seabed habitat maps are becoming increasingly available and now cover major parts of the European seas (Populus et al., 2015; Tempera, 2015).
 Data on the benthic community composition can be found from various monitoring programmes (Rees et al., 2007), that can be coupled to information on life history traits and functional traits (Brey, 2001; Bolam et al., 2014).